Ensono/LBS.Auth0.E2E.Playwright/README.md

 You will need [Node.js](https://nodejs.org/en/) installed to run the test harness locally.
 And Docker if you wish to run the SPA within a container; running in a container is completely optional however, and the SPA can also be ran in non-containerised mode.

 ## Setting up your local environment
-- Clone the Identity Repository
+- Clone the Repository

 All local setup should be done from within the root directory of the End-to-end test solution within the LBS Identity project.
 This is located within `./LBS-Identity/LBS.Identity.E2eTests`
 ## Installing dependencies
 - Open a terminal and navigate to `LBS.Identity.E2eTests` (as mentioned above)
 - Run `npm install` to install the node project dependencies
+- Run `npm install jwt-decode` to install jwt-decode library that helps decoding JWTs token
 - Run `npx install playwright` to install the test runner and browser dependencies

 ## Creating a `.env` file